 The more expert knowledge that’s needed to manage a system, the more rigid a business is.
 We’re seeing more manufacturers look for off-the-shelf solutions that are described as low-code platforms.

 These platforms require less technical expertise and a lower skillset to use.
 They can be understood and harnessed by a wider range of team members which is an efficient use of resources.

 Low code, digital business process management enables fast and effective multi-site rollouts as the specifics of each plant are configured, rather than recoded.
 This means that the second, third, fourth and all future rollouts are so much easier - perfect for large manufacturers.

 Manufacturers have to do more with less.
 Talented individuals are hard to find and even harder to hire.
 It’s much easier to use low-code platforms that can be used by everyone.
 If you can get to grips with one, then you have the skills you need to use all of them.

 The low code digital business process management allows for agile manufacturing process.
 It allows for faster New Product Introductions (NPI), quick changes to recipes and downloads and faster digital responses from the business that may drive manufacturing production.
 This approach supports fast experimentation and an agile, iterative strategy, both of which help to drive growth.

 5. Reimagining the User Interface

-We expect there to be a shift in how user interfaces are thought about, not just how they can give manufacturers the ability to make better informed decisions but also how they look and feel.
+We expect there to be a shift in how user interfaces are thought about, not just how they can give the manufacturing industry the ability to make better informed decisions but also how they look and feel.